JT8D-17/XLua-Utils-for-X-Plane/Documentation/Developer_Reference.md

 Replaces a line by its ID. **Use this to update a line in the debug window from a flight or timer loop.**
 _"id"_: The unique ID of the item to be replaced.
 _"string"_: The new string for the item.
- _"colorkey"_: The color of the item.
+ _"colorkey"_: The colour of the item.
 Can be "Nominal", "Success", "Caution" or "Warning".
 Passing "nil" will default to "Nominal" (i.e. white).

 Reference: `XLuaUtils/Submodules/xluautils_core_debugging.lua`
 Reference: `XLuaUtils/Examples/DebugWindow.lua`